Energinet-DataHub/.github/README.md

 ## Workflows

-### Create Prerelease

 ### Dispatch deployment request

 File: [dispath-deployment-request.yml](.github/workflows/dispatch-deployment-request.yml)

-This workflow will find the associated pull request to a commit, if no pull request is found it will abort.
+This workflow will find the associated pull request to a commit:

+- If no pull request is found it will abort.
-If a pull request is found, it will use this to find an associated release.
+- If a pull request is found, it will use this to find an associated release.
 Using that release as a referer, it will dispatch an event to the environment repository.

 ### .NET build and test